benson338/Git-Cheat-Sheet/README.md

 > to create a new branch & checkout

+`git branch -d [branch-name]`

+> delete branch

 `git merge [branch]`

 > merge the specified branch's history into the current one (execute it from the branch we want to merge into)

 `git merge feature`

+> merge feature branch into the master branch (while staying on the master branch)

 `git merge [commitId]`

-> merge feature branch into the master branch (while staying on the master branch)
+> to merge selected commit into the current branch

 `git diff`